lcache/wp-lcache/readme.md

 APCu is persistent through the life of a PHP-FPM process.
 However, unlike Redis, APCu doesn't save its state to disk at shutdown.
 When PHP-FPM is restarted, WP LCache will repopulate the L1 cache (APCu) from the L2 cache (database).

+### Why am I seeing heavy database load from WP LCache? ###

+When you first enable WP LCache, you'll have a good amount of database activity as it writes all cache entries to the database.
+Eventually, as long as your codebase is optimized, database activity will die down and most activity will be in APCu.

+However, if your codebase isn't optimized, you'll see continued database load.
+Some common issues include:

+* Frequent calls to `wp_cache_flush()`, which empties the entire cache and requires the L2 to be completely repopulated.
+* Redundant or duplicative calls to `wp_cache_set()`, where code paths hardly ever use the cache values they set.

+In both of these cases, any persistent object cache drop-in probably isn't going to be useful until you solve your code problems.

 ## Installation ##

 **WP LCache requires PHP 5.6 or greater with the APCu extension enabled.**